 Reed Student Teaching & Lab Assistant Opportunities

-Every year the Reed College Science Outreach Program hires approximately 30 students to work in small groups of 2 to 4 Reed students to work as a team in public school classrooms.
+Every year, we hire approximately 45 students to work in small teaching teams of two to four in public school classrooms.
 The Reed students do the majority of the teaching as they lead experiments in the classroom.
 A suggested curriculum is provided; however, students are also encouraged to work with each individual teacher to adapt the curriculum to fit the classroom's needs.
 The Reed student's participation in the outreach program teaches presentation and intercultural communication skills, provides hands-on teaching experience, and provides an unforgettable mentoring experience.

 Check out these Reed Alumni Stories to hear more about the Science Outreach Program experience.